-Solving the Housing Crisis Will Require an Unlikely Coalition
+Victims of NIMBYism, Unite

 The third YIMBYtown was held in Boston in 2018, and Ed Glaeser kicked it off with an hour-long presentation of housing data that he traced with a laser pointer.
 The real action came later.

-At the end of the Assembly, Lisa Owens, the executive director of City Life/Vida Urbana, went to the altar to explain that the group’s supporters were going to march to the YIMBY conference because they had something to say.
-After a round of cheers, the 200-or-so people at the assembly left their pews to form a wobbly line behind a marching band, then proceeded out of the churchyard, down a hill, and disjointedly around a street corner toward Roxbury Community College, where the YIMBY event was wrapping up.
+At the end of the assembly, Lisa Owens, the executive director of City Life/Vida Urbana, went to the altar to explain that the group’s supporters were going to march to the YIMBY conference because they had something to say.
+After a round of cheers, the 200 or so people at the assembly left their pews to form a wobbly line behind a marching band, then proceeded out of the churchyard, down a hill, and disjointedly around a street corner toward Roxbury Community College, where the YIMBY event was wrapping up.

-By then Joey Lindstrom, lead organizer for the National Low-Income Housing Coalition, was giving the plenary talk.
-Lindstrom had arrived at the YIMBYtown conference hoping to be some sort of bridge between YIMBYs and anti-gentrification groups like Right to the City, a national racial-justice and anti-gentrification group with which City Life was affiliated, and which he worked with closely.
-His talk was held in a gym, behind a makeshift curtain, and he was discussing a slide that said that read “The Legacy of Reduced Federal Support for Housing,” when, all of a sudden, somewhere down the hall people started to hear the sound a people yelling, “We’re here!
+By then Joey Lindstrom, the lead organizer for the National Low-Income Housing Coalition, was giving the plenary talk.
+Lindstrom had arrived at the YIMBYtown conference hoping to be some sort of bridge between YIMBYs and anti-gentrification groups such as Right to the City, a national racial-justice and anti-gentrification group with which City Life was affiliated, and which he worked with closely.
+His talk was held in a gym, behind a makeshift curtain, and he was discussing a slide that read “The Legacy of Reduced Federal Support for Housing,” when, all of a sudden, somewhere down the hall, people started to hear yelling, “We’re here!
 Why won’t you listen?” and the faint sound of music.

-Lindstrom stopped talking, and the collection of YIMBYs in folding chairs turned around in apprehension as the marching band and its procession burst through makeshift curtains.
+Lindstrom stopped talking, and the collection of YIMBYs in folding chairs turned around in apprehension as the marching band and its procession burst through the makeshift curtains.
 It took a few minutes for the People’s Plan Assembly to assemble at the front of the room, next to Lindstrom and under a basketball hoop.

 Owens welcomed everyone to Boston.
 “There are some people that are part of the YIMBY movement that truly care about affordable housing,” she said.
 “I want to invite those people who are here who care about affordable housing and who care about displacement protection, who care about the people who live in the city of Boston who’ve been living and working and fighting to stay in their homes.
 I invite you to learn from those of us who are already working on the front lines.
 I invite you to not put forward housing proposals without talking to us.
 I invite you to follow our lead.”

-Whether anyone can forge a cohesive coalition out of the interests represented that room—people of varied ages and ethnic backgrounds, people who support new development, and people with a passion for protecting the most vulnerable tenants—is not yet clear.
-But if the goal of building more housing is to make shelter more affordable and more plentiful so that more people can enjoy the opportunities of thriving cities, then that’s the coalition that is needed.
+Whether anyone can forge a cohesive coalition out of the interests represented in that room—people of varied ages and ethnic backgrounds, people who support new development, and people with a passion for protecting the most vulnerable tenants—is not yet clear.
+But if the goal of building more housing is to make shelter more affordable and more plentiful, so that more people can enjoy the opportunities of thriving cities, then that’s the coalition that is needed.

 Read: From ‘not in my backyard’ to ‘yes in my backyard’

 This much is clear from fights like the one California had last year.
-Senate Bill 50, a controversial piece of legislation that would have stripped away local restrictions on high-density housing near transit, was felled by a coalition of wealthy neighborhoods worried about density and their views along with tenant groups worried about gentrification.
+Senate Bill 50, a controversial piece of legislation that would have stripped away local restrictions on high-density housing near transit, was felled by a coalition of wealthy neighborhoods worried about density, and their views, along with tenant groups worried about gentrification.
 There are also omens of success.
-In Oregon, where a much more diverse coalition helped pass a sweeping set of bills that simultaneously made it the first state to pass statewide rent control and the first state to end single-family zoning in most neighborhoods.
+In Oregon, a much more diverse coalition helped pass a sweeping set of bills that simultaneously made it the first state to pass statewide rent control and the first state to end single-family zoning in most neighborhoods.
 With support from a broad range of interests, Minneapolis recently became the first major U.S. city to effectively end single-family zoning.

 Rising housing prices and new forms of activism have finally put housing atop the agenda.
 But homeowners—the economist William Fischel called them “homevoters”—still own the politics.
 The only way to counter that—the only way to truly organize the unorganizable—is to broaden the YIMBY coalition so that gentrifiers and the gentrified are somehow on the same side.